 3. Do some research

 If you are unsure how you can help someone, do your research!
-There are lots of online resources and advice pages – including information from our wonderful client’s and the Big Life Group for you to reference.
+There are lots of online resources and advice pages – including information from our wonderful client’s Mind and the Big Life Group for you to reference.
 If you feel someone needs professional support, help them find a service suitable for them in their area at Hub of Hope

 4: Remember: Mental health affects everyone differently